 When successfully implemented, reproductive control would help reduce the impact on the deer population by gradually reducing deer density and promoting restoration of high quality habitat.
+As described in Chapter 2, the population model developed for the park in 2008, estimates that after five years of treatment a population reduction of up to 33% could be expected.
+After 10 years, a reduction in population of up to 60% could be expected.
 However, the time required to achieve these results are estimated to be between 18 and 19 years, beyond the life of this plan.

 Rotational fencing may have additional impacts related to localized intensity of impacts and deer behavior.
 Exclusion of deer from 10-15% of the forested area of the park would increase deer density in areas surrounding fences resulting in more severe browsing of vegetation and increased competition for available food resources.
 Impacts to deer (e.g. decreased physical condition, expanded home range, increased movements across park boundary) in these areas may be observed before they are evident in deer in other areas of the park.
-Fencing of 4%-6% of the total area of the park may also lead to long-term changes in movement patterns and rerouting of travel paths by deer to go around these areas.
+Fencing of 4%-6% of the total area of the park may also lead to long-term changes in movement patterns and re-routing of travel paths by deer to go around these areas.
 Rotational fencing would be spread across forested areas parkwide to minimize impacts to any one forested area.
 Therefore, the additional impacts of rotational fencing on deer behavior do not contribute appreciably to impacts described under Alternative A (long-term, moderate, and adverse).